Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and

 A compatriot of Sakamoto Ryōma, Saigō controlled Satsuma Province, whose army the royalists so badly needed for their uprising against the Tokugawa Shogunate.

-Following the Boshin War and the Meiji Restoration, Saigō’s highly antagonistic position towards surviving Tokugawa loyalists and Korea led to a massive fallout with the new government.
-The disgruntled samurai then returned to his home province.
-In 1877, he also launched the Satsuma Rebellion.
+Following the Boshin War and the Meiji Restoration, though, Saigō’s highly antagonistic position towards surviving Tokugawa loyalists, and Korea, led to a massive fallout with the new government.
+The disgruntled samurai then returned to his home province and in 1877, launched the short-lived Satsuma Rebellion.
+Saigō subsequently died from injuries sustained during this uprising, with the actual circumstances of his death still debated today.

-Of note, while many Japanese do still regard Saigō Takamori as a valiant samurai, one who died in combat defending the “old” ways of the warrior, the truth is, his motivations for the Satsuma Rebellion are questionable.
-The Satsuma Rebellion was supported by samurais disaffected by modernization.
+Of note, while many Japanese do still regard the Satsuma warlord as a valiant samurai, one who died in combat defending the “old” ways of the warrior, the truth is, his motivations for the Satsuma Rebellion have always been questioned.
+The rebellion was supported by samurais disaffected by modernization.
 Like Saigō, they wanted their feudal privileges and esteem restored.

 Regardless, Saigō Takamori lives on in legend as a foremost hero of that era and one of the most famous Japanese rebels in history.
-He might not be as beloved as Sakamoto Ryōma.
+He might not be as beloved as Sakamoto Ryōma, or deemed as self-sacrificial.
 However, no discussion or depiction of Japan’s modernization is credible without mention of him.

 5. Mishima Yukio (三島 由紀夫) AD 1925–1970

-Though he might not be considered the greatest, there is still little doubt that Mishima Yukio, actual name Hiraoka Kimitake (平岡 公威), was one of post-modern Japan’s most important and successful writers.
+Though he might not be considered the greatest, there is still little doubt that Mishima Yukio, actual name Hiraoka Kimitake (平岡 公威), was one of post-modern Japan’s most influential and successful writers.

 His works are numerous, complex, and difficult to grasp even when read in Japanese.
 Throughout his public life, he was also never free from controversy.
-Such controversy stemmed not just from rumors about Mishima being homosexual, or his fascination with the male body and death, it was also because Mishima was also staunchly right-wing.
+Such controversy stemmed not just from rumors about Mishima being homosexual, or his fascination with the male body and death, it was also because Mishima was staunchly right-wing.
 He openly lamented Emperor Hirohito’s public renouncement of divinity following Japan’s defeat in WWII.
-He also detested the westernization following the surrender.
+He also detested the westernization following the surrender, which he deemed as shameful.

 In essence, Mishima’s coup was doomed from the start.
 The writer only had four Tatenokai followers with him and when he tried to deliver a speech, he was royally booed by soldiers.